Gray Area Drinking: What It Is, Signs, and Why So Many People Are Rethinking Alcohol

 That question alone is often enough to start exploring change.

-People who reduce or pause drinking often report improvements in areas like:
+People who reduce or pause drinking-even for a couple weeks- often report improvements in areas like:

 sleep quality